JNRowe/rdial/doc/faq.rst

 The :command:`rdial switch` command is of related design.
 You can not use it when no task is running, and attempting to do so is probably a sign you've lost track of your state.
-I consider this to be a massive problem, and would rather not sidestep it by allowing :command:`rdial start` to stop running tasks.
+I consider this to be a massive problem, and would rather not sidestep it by allowing :command:`rdial start` to stop running tasks or :command:`rdial switch` to work without a running task.

 Where does the name :program:`rdial` come from?
 '''''''''''''''''''''''''''''''''''''''''''''''